-When you file a workers’ compensation claim in Georgia, more than likely, the defense attorney is going to schedule your deposition.
-It’s your opportunity to answer questions about your injury and its aftermath while showing what a great witness you’ll make at any upcoming hearing.
+Wondering what a workers’ comp deposition is and if you have to go?
+When you file a workers’ compensation claim in Georgia, more than likely, the defense attorney is going to schedule a deposition.
+Technically, it’s a question and answer session that’s recorded and is given under oath.
+Think of it as your opportunity to answer questions about your injury and its aftermath while showing what a great witness you’ll make at any upcoming hearing.

 Do all workers’ comp cases have a deposition?

 Not all workers’ comp claims require a deposition.
 If the case is not in litigation, the employer and their insurance company do not take the injured worker’s deposition.
 However, if you and the insurance company can’t agree on compensation, a hearing request will be filed.
 The attorney for your employer and insurance company will want to take your deposition to learn more information about your injury.

 What questions are asked in a workers’ comp deposition?

 As with any deposition, the opposing attorney is attempting to discover facts about you that may be used to discredit your case.
 Your workers’ comp attorney will help you prepare for questions that may be asked at your deposition, including questions about your personal life and previous employment in addition to the accident details and your injury.